surifirstpin/biplus_documentation/docs/README.md

 ### Scalable

-From one users to many, Bi+ scales seamlessly to meet your growing BI needs and Progressed to newer hardware easily or add more connection for increased redundancy and scope.
+From one users to many, Bi+ scales seamlessly to meet your growing BI needs and progressed to newer hardware easily or add more connection for increased redundancy and scope.
 ### Self-Serve
 Anyone can use Bi+ to analyze, search, visualize, interact intuitively and get entrusted with the right insights.